Third Way: Australia

-Various ideological beliefs were factionalised under reforms to the ALP under Gough Whitlam, resulting in what is now known as the Labor Left, who tend to favour a more interventionist economic policy, more authoritative top-down controls and some socially progressive ideals; and Labor Right, the now dominant faction that is pro-business, more economically liberal and focuses to a lesser extent on social issues.
-The Whitlam government was first to use the term economic rationalism.
-The Whitlam government from 1972-75 changed from a democratic socialism platform to social democracy, their precursor to the party's Third Way policies.
-Under the Whitlam government, tariffs across the board were cut by 25% after twenty-three years of Labor being in opposition.
+Various ideological beliefs were factionalised under reforms to the ALP under Gough Whitlam, resulting in what is now known as Labor Left which broadly advocates for democratic socialism, economic interventionism, and progressive social policies; and Labor Right, which tends to align more closely with social democracy and has been the main proponent of Third Way style economic policy within the party.

 Former Labor Prime Minister Kevin Rudd's first speech to parliament in 1998 stated: Competitive markets are massive and generally efficient generators of economic wealth.
 They must therefore have a central place in the management of the economy.
 But markets sometimes fail, requiring direct government intervention through instruments such as industry policy.
 There are also areas where the public good dictates that there should be no market at all.
 We are not afraid of a vision in the Labor Party, but nor are we afraid of doing the hard policy yards necessary to turn that vision into reality.
-Parties of the Centre Left around the world are wrestling with a similar challenge—the creation of a competitive economy while advancing the overriding imperative of a just society.
+Parties of the Centre Left around the world are wrestling with a similar challenge – the creation of a competitive economy while advancing the overriding imperative of a just society.
 Some call this the "third way".
 The nomenclature is unimportant.
 What is important is that it is a repudiation of Thatcherism and its Australian derivatives represented opposite.
 It is in fact a new formulation of the nation's economic and social imperatives.

-While critical of economists such as Friedrich Hayek, Rudd described himself as "basically a conservative when it comes to questions of public financial management", pointing to his slashing of public service jobs as a Queensland governmental advisor.
-Rudd's government has been praised and credited "by most economists, both local and international, for helping Australia avoiding a post-global-financial-crisis recession" during the Global Recession.
+Brazil

+Examples of Brazilian Third Way politicians include current Vice President Geraldo Alckmin and former president Fernando Henrique Cardoso.
+Other politicians include Simone Tebet, José Serra and Ciro Gomes, and to a lesser extent Luiz Inácio Lula da Silva.